OIS Research Conference 2026

 • Characteristics and motives of institutional entrepreneurs in research organizations

-Submissions related to this year’s special conference theme (Science-Policy Relations: What is the role of openness and collaboration?) are also welcomed.
+This year’s special conference theme: Science-Policy Relations: What is the role of openness and collaboration?

-• We welcome submissions of both early-stage and advanced research projects.
+The conference enables presentation and discussion of both, early-stage and advanced research projects.

-• The research to be presented must not have been accepted for journal publication.
+Research presented at the conference must not have been accepted for journal publication.

 Submission